Kangta: 2023-present: Producers' activities

 In 2023, Kangta is the executive producer of SMASHHIT Productions Team, one of the four CICs of Kreation Music Rights, SM Entertainment's music publishing subsidiary.
 And in 2024, he expanded his field by working on songs with a number of singers, discovering various producers.

 Personal life

 He is an experienced songwriter and composer, having written over 100 songs for H.O.T.'s albums as well as for other groups and singers like NRG and former labelmate Fly to the Sky.

-On February 4, 2020, it was confirmed that Kangta is in a relationship with actress Jung Yumi.
+On February 4, 2020, it was confirmed that Kangta is in a relationship with actress Jung Yu-mi.

 Group projects

 S (Supreme)

 After planning for years, Kangta worked with his celebrity friends Shin Hye-sung from Shinhwa and Lee Ji-hoon to form the project group named 'S', an initialism for 'Supreme'.
 They released their first solo project album called Fr.
 In.
 Cl. (short for 'Friends in Classic'; 2003).
 They have won several awards since then.
 Their title track, "I Swear" was written, composed, and arranged by Kangta while Shin wrote the English lyrics.

 On 14 October 2014, it was announced that group 'S' would be making a comeback (Note: A comeback in K-pop is a "return" to musical activity, and a release of a new project for promotion.) after over a decade with a new mini-album titled Autumn Breeze, scheduled to be released on October 27.
 SM Entertainment stated that "Kangta wrote and produced all the songs on the upcoming album.
 Kangta's unique music style and the trio's harmonious voices will create beautiful ballads that will satisfy the fans".
 On October 18, the group performed their new song "Without You" at SM Entertainment's agency-wide concert SM Town in Shanghai.
 The music video for the song was released on October 24, starring Yuri of Girls' Generation.
 The group was slated to be on Immortal Songs 2 on November 3 as part of their promotions.